jmewes/plotters/README.md

 PATH="$(pwd)/bin:${PATH}"
 ```

-To have access to the plotters every time you start your terminal, add the path extension into your `~/.bashrc` or `~/.bash_profile`, e.g. like this:
+To have access to the plotters every time you start a new terminal, add the path extension into your `~/.bashrc` or `~/.bash_profile`, e.g. like this:

 ```bash
 PATH="~/src/experimental-software/plotters/bin:${PATH}"